tidyverse/tidyverse.org/content/blog/usethis-2-0-0/index.md

 </div>

-Here's a selection of other new features:
+Here's a sampler of other new features:

 -   A default Git branch named `main` now works. [`git_branch_default()`](https://usethis.r-lib.org/reference/git_branch_default.html) is a new function that tries to discover the default branch from the local or remote Git repo.
 Internally, it is used everywhere that we previously assumed a default branch named `master`.
 -   [`use_github_pages()`](https://usethis.r-lib.org/reference/use_github_pages.html) and [`use_tidy_pkgdown()`](https://usethis.r-lib.org/reference/tidyverse.html) are great for turning on GitHub Pages and for using GitHub Actions to build and deploy a pkgdown site.